Topics on this page:

 Attempting to win “no matter what.”

 - Your attitude matters.
 If you enter the negotiation with the intent to “win at all costs,” you are likely to fail.
 Try to find a solution where you each “win” something.
-Once you have the information on what all of this will cost (time and money), consider what you might give up to resolve it now.
+Once you have the information on what all of this will cost (time and money), consider what you might give up resolving it now.

 Forgetting that negotiation is a process not an event